Bill Arnold (ice hockey)

-William Norris Arnold (born May 13, 1992) is an American former professional ice hockey center who played for the Calgary Flames of the National Hockey League (NHL).
-He was a fourth round selection of the Flames, 108th overall, at the 2010 NHL Entry Draft.
-Arnold played four seasons of college hockey for the Boston College Eagles between 2010 and 2014, and was a member of the school's 2012 national championship team.
+William Norris Arnold (born May 13, 1992) is an American former professional ice hockey center who played one game with the Calgary Flames of the National Hockey League (NHL).
+He was a fourth-round selection of the Flames, 108th overall, at the 2010 NHL Entry Draft.
+Arnold played four seasons of college hockey for the Boston College Eagles between 2010 and 2014 and was a member of the school's 2012 national championship team.

 Playing career

 College

 A native of Needham, Massachusetts, Arnold attended and played high school hockey at Noble and Greenough School and the Boston Junior Bruins program before joining the USA Hockey National Team Development Program for the 2009–10 season.
-At the U-17 level, Arnold was team captain of a select team that participated in a five nation tournament in Slovakia; he was named the tournament's most valuable player.
-At the 2010 IIHF World U18 Championships, Arnold recorded three points in six games as National Team Development Program, representing the United States, won the gold medal.
+At the U-17 level, Arnold was team captain of a select team that participated in a five-nation tournament in Slovakia; he was named the tournament's most valuable player.
+At the 2010 IIHF World U18 Championships, Arnold recorded three points in six games as the National Team Development Program, representing the United States, won the gold medal.
 At the 2010 National Hockey League (NHL) Entry Draft, Arnold was selected in the fourth round, 108th overall, by the Calgary Flames.

 Arnold committed to play college hockey at Boston College, where he joined the Eagles program in 2010.
 As a freshman in 2010–11, he recorded 20 points in 39 games.
 In his sophomore season, he joined the US National Junior Team for the 2012 World Junior Championship.
 Arnold recorded three goals and three assists in six games for the seventh place Americans.
 En route to a 36-point season with the Eagles, Arnold scored the winning goal in overtime to defeat Boston College's rival Boston University Terriers and win the 60th annual Beanpot tournament.
 He then capped his season with a national championship as Boston College won its final 19 games, culminating in a 4–1 victory over the Ferris State Bulldogs to win the 2012 Frozen Four tournament.

 Following a 35-point season in 2012–13, Arnold completed his senior season on a line with close friends Johnny Gaudreau and Kevin Hayes.
 Arnold was praised by both his linemates and coach, Jerry York.
 They lauded him as being a player who excelled in all three zones of the ice, and who sacrificed personal stats for the benefit of his linemates.
 Arnold finished his college season with 14 goals and 53 points.
 For his college career, he recorded 159 points in 144 games.